 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.

 What form(s) does this medication come in?

-Each round, white to off-white, fast-dissolving sublingual tablet debossed with "5" on one side contains 5 mg asenapine.
+Each round, white-to-off-white, fast-dissolving sublingual tablet debossed with "5" on one side contains 5 mg of asenapine.
 Nonmedicinal ingredients: gelatin, mannitol.

-Each round, white to off-white, fast dissolving sublingual tablet debossed with "10" on one side contains 10 mg asenapine.
+Each round, white-to-off-white, fast-dissolving sublingual tablet debossed with "10" on one side contains 10 mg of asenapine.
 Nonmedicinal ingredients: gelatin, mannitol.

 Who should NOT take this medication?

 Do not take asenapine if you are allergic to asenapine or any ingredients of the medication.